XavierCHN/Dota-Reborn-Code/README.md

 # Dota-Reborn-Code

+## DEPRECATED!!
+this project is deprecated and no longer update, since I have moved to typescript+react dota2 custom game development

 ## Changelog
     v0.1.9 Add support of lua modifiers, update lua snippets to latest version. v0.1.8 Update lua snippets to latest version.